-While plants are undoubtedly a very important part of the garden, other elements such as fences, paths, walls, furniture and statuary make a significant contribution.
+While plants are an important part of the garden, other elements such as fences, paths, walls, furniture and statuary make a significant contribution.

-The primary function of the front garden is about display, whereas the back and side gardens function more as outdoor spaces for fun and practical uses.
+The primary function of front gardens is about display, whereas the back and side gardens function more as outdoor spaces for fun and practical uses.